SAP/terraform-provider-btp/DEVELOPER.md

 ## Dev Container

-> **Note**: In order to use dev containers you must have a container runtime up and running on the machine.
-For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)
+> **Note**: In order to use dev containers, you must have a container runtime up and running on the machine.
+For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

 First, you must clone the repository: